 Adding and Managing your Dependants

 Your dependant(s) must be registered with ASEBP within 31 days of you becoming eligible for benefits or within the 31-day period after the individual becomes your dependant (e.g. through marriage or the birth or adoption of a child).
-If your dependant isn't registered within this 31-day period, they'll be considered a late applicant.
+If your dependant isn't registered within this 31-day period, they'll be considered as applying late.
+Coverage effective dates for late applicants are different depending on the benefit and special considerations may be applied for certain benefits as outlined in Applying Late.

 Please contact your employer to add your dependant to your benefits.